 SOCs can integrate the usage of Demisto Enterprise with Panorama for both alert ingestion and playbook-driven response.
 Demisto can ingest NGFW alerts through its integration with Cortex Data Lake.
 Once ingested, these alerts trigger playbooks that orchestrate and automate a variety of critical but repeatable actions during incident response.
-For instance, Demisto playbooks can retrieve details of dynamic lists and address groups, create and edit custom block policy rules, and get packet capture data from Panorama, among other things.
+Highlighting a malware remediation example, Demisto playbooks can dynamically add IPs to Panorama address groups without needing to manually commit the instance each time.

 If any of these actions are missed by playbooks, they can also be run in real-time from an incident’s War Room.
 This ensures that results are stored in a central location for further study and individual product consoles don’t need to be accessed for every task.